| By John C

 would warn me of rocks or sudden pits or the legs

+of motionless giants.
 After an hour’s walk or two, under my boot, I

 felt smooth and hard stones.
 Stooping, I traced